 Any small-medium business owner understands the pain of business admin.
 From travel to business equipment and a constant stream of expenses to taxes and VAT, there’s a lot of paperwork to keep on top of.

 Sure, working freelance or running a company comes with many benefits if you enjoy that way of working, but there are also a lot of responsibilities when it comes to organising your expenses, taxes, etc. We all know it’s coming, yet somehow, some of us still manage to get to December in a blind panic as the reality of HMRC deadlines begins to set in, and the thought of collating the past year’s worth of expenses fills you with dread.

 How many companies send you electronic receipts for your orders and expenses?
 How many don’t even bother to attach PDF invoices to their emails?
 I’d estimate that when we recently became VAT registered, we probably spent a total of 3 months sorting through thousands of emails, logging into subscription platforms and admin portals, to track down e-receipts or online invoices.

-The purpose of this project was to reduce some of the manual workload when it comes to our accounts, by automating our digital receipt organisation process.
+The purpose of this project was to reduce some of the manual workloads when it comes to our accounts, by automating our digital receipt organization process.

 – Reduce manual accounting workload